Our new Ancient Egypt, East Asia and Ceramics galleries opened in February 2019.

 Alongside our new Ancient Egypt and East Asia galleries, an extensive national programme of activity is extending their reach and impact beyond our walls to museums and audiences across Scotland.

-We will support and develop knowledge and skills at other museums enabling them to discover and share more about their collections with their local audiences.
+We are supporting and developing knowledge and skills at other museums enabling them to discover and share more about their collections with their local audiences.

-A touring exhibition, Discovering Ancient Egypt, will visit three local museums, with the capacity to incorporate locally held collections into the exhibition, enabling local collections stories to be told.
+A touring exhibition, Discovering Ancient Egypt, is visiting three local museums, with the capacity to incorporate locally held collections into the exhibition, enabling local collections stories to be told.

-We will also support the development of displays of East Asia collections at our three partner museums, with loans and by helping them to find out more about their own collections.
+We are also supporting the development of displays of East Asia collections at our three partner museums, with loans and by helping them to find out more about their own collections.

 Thanks to your help we have raised the funds required to complete the 15-year long transformation of the National Museum of Scotland.
 Together we have created a world class museum for visitors to enjoy today, and in the future.
 This would not have been possible without the donations of hundreds of people and organisations.